Curs3W4ll/Dotfiles/.github/ISSUE_TEMPLATE/coming-next.md

 ---
 name: Coming next
-about: Next features or upgrae I'm planning to do
+about: Next features or upgrade I'm planning to do
-title: "[COMING] "
+title: "[COMING] <Scope> - "
 labels: ''
 assignees: ''